 IP Trunking vs. SIP Trunking: What’s the Difference and Which is Best?

 As cloud communication tools become the mainstream, businesses worldwide are exploring ways that cloud-based business phone service, fiber internet connectivity, and cloud backups can drive business value.
-Last year, an estimated 62 percent of businesses were using SIP trunking.
+This is especially true as the number of remote workers continues to rise.

 Two common terms that you may encounter when exploring IP and cloud-based phone service for the enterprise are SIP Trunking and IP Trunking.
 If you’re new to VoIP, you may be wondering what the difference is between IP vs. SIP trunking, and which is better.